lokesh8772/Geo_obsidian_vault/CA/Perpetual tolling.md

 Perpetual tolling
 1. started in 2008
 2. collection of toll even after cost recovery of the project
-3. after Build Operate Toll concession ends -> NHAI operated it -> collection goes to CFI
+3. after Build Operate Toll concession ends -> NHAI operates it -> collection goes to CFI